DWI IN HUDSON VALLEY AND NEW YORK STATE

 An arrest for driving under the influence can be a deeply unsettling experience.
 You're facing serious penalties, including fines, jail time, and restrictions on your driving privileges.
 However, it is important to know that no DWI case is open and shut, no matter the circumstances.
 An arrest is not a conviction.
 There are many elements of a DWI investigation that can be challenged by an experienced attorney.

 The penalties for a first-offense DWI (driving while intoxicated with a BAC of .08% or above) is a misdemeanor offense.
-It carries a potential fine of $500 - $1,000, up to 364 days in jail, a six-month license revocation.
-Installing an ignition interlock device.
+It carries a potential fine of $500 - $1,000, up to 364 days in jail, a minimum of a six-month license revocation, and installing an ignition interlock device.

 A second-offense DWI within a 10 year period is considered a Class-E felony.
 Penalties include increased fines ($1,000- $5,000), a prison term of up to four years, and a license revocation for a period of one year (minimum).